JellyJoe198/NHV-Song-Mashup/README.md

 the Y.M.C.A.
 (Village People) vocals on top of Time (Hans Zimmer).
 In this odd combination he conveys a deeper meaning, or at least a different message, than the two pieces would do individually.
 The first time listening to this kind of mashup can be quite jarring, so I would recommend listening to [Mouth Moods](http://www.neilcic.com/mouthmoods/) first.

+Please don't use this for any commercial purpose.
+Also, please don't share the files outside of this link.

 ## Tracks Used or referenced
 Glenn Moore.
 “Yankee Doodle: Whistling Cover.”
 Friends outside Mines Market.
 2022.